RecipeShare Test Kitchen

 10/8/2025

-Question on ratios—what’s your preferred filling weight per shell to avoid soggy centres?
+Question on ratios--what is your preferred filling weight per shell to avoid soggy centers?

 10/8/2025

-So pretty!
-Adding this to my next macaron bake—apple pie twist is genius.
+So pretty.
+Adding this to my next macaron bake.

 10/8/2025

-Does the white chocolate flavour come through much?
-These look fab but I’m not a fan of white choc.
+Does the white chocolate flavor come through much?
+These look great but I am not a fan of white chocolate.

 Create and edit your own recipes, import from most websites, plan your week, and build smart grocery lists.